amandamch/grscraperomance/readme.md

 - review_text (text; cleaned and stripped)

 ### What is it for?
-This is going to eventually become a pandas dataframe and then a .csv file, which I'll upload to Kaggle and start to use as part of a portfolio project on sentiment analysis
+The .csv file that has been produced from the scraper has been uploaded to Kaggle (https://www.kaggle.com/datasets/amandamch/goodreads-best-romance-2022) and will be used as the basis for a sentiment analysis project.

 ### What skills does this code show?
 1. Python: BeautifulSoup and Pandas